Serve Robotics (Postmates)Creating the Future of Last-Mile Delivery

 Project Overview

-Project Name: Postmates: Creating the Future of Last-Mile Deliveries
+Project Name: Serve Robotics (Postmates): Creating the Future of Last-Mile Delivery

 Michael Novack's Role: Director of Product & Business Operations